RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 ```

 The function accept three parameters
-- `candidate`: Candidate address which is the user voting for.
+- `candidate`: Candidate address for whose proposal the user is voting.
 - `_vote`: Handle to the user encrypted vote.
 - `_inputProof`: Proof of correct encryption of your vote.